“Soon, we lawyers won’t be needed anymore.”

 - The hesitant observe.

-Law firms and consulting professions are now standing at this threshold.
+Right now, law firms and consulting professions are standing at this threshold.

 Anyone working with AI today isn’t just learning a new tool—they’re building a strategic competence that will determine competitiveness in five years.

-And the great thing about it: This learning curve is no longer just about technology.
+And the best part: This learning curve is no longer just about technology.

 It’s about attitude.
 About curiosity.
-About the willingness to think with a machine as an equal.
+About the willingness to think on equal footing with a machine.

 From Craft to Responsibility